Changes in Economic Conditions

 Risks

-The Group employs a large number of part-time and part-time employees to work in its stores and merchandising centers.
-If the recruitment environment deteriorates in the future due to higher wages, increased recruiting costs, or difficulty in securing employees due to increased domestic labor demand, the Group may not be able to secure the number of employees it needs at an appropriate cost, which may result in an increase in labor costs to secure the required number of employees, revision of store opening plans, or temporary closure of some stores.
+Group employs a large number of part-time and part-time employees to work in its stores, merchandising centers and delivery services.
+Although there were reports that some restaurants were unable to operate due to staff shortages after the lifting of the state of emergency declaration in September 2021, we had not experienced any such cases.
+However, if the recruitment environment deteriorates in the future due to higher wages, increased recruiting costs, or difficulty in securing employees due to increased domestic labor demand, the Group may not be able to secure the number of employees it needs at an appropriate cost, which may result in an increase in labor costs to secure the required number of employees, revision of store opening plans, or temporary closure of some stores.
 This could affect the Group's business, performance, and financial position.

 Response to Risks

-In response to these risks, the Group positions "human resources" as its most important management resource, and is actively working to improve business efficiency and productivity through DX promotion, in addition to various measures to improve employee satisfaction, such as shortening business hours during the year-end and New Year holidays, curbing long working hours, ensuring the use of paid vacations, promoting health management, and providing a comfortable workplace.
-We are also actively working to improve business efficiency and productivity through DX promotion.
+In response to these risks, Group positions "human resources" as its most important management resource, and is actively working to improve business efficiency and productivity through DX promotion, in addition to various measures to improve employee satisfaction, such as reducing late-night business hours, shortening business hours during the year-end and New Year holidays, curbing long working hours, ensuring the use of paid vacations, promoting health management, and providing a comfortable workplace.

 Lease of Real Estate